 Stretching is a simple stress-release activity.
 Stretching increases the blood flow to muscles, which helps release tension.
 Students can stretch sitting at their desks or while moving around.

-- Students practise stretching to relieve tension.
+- Students practise stretching to relieve stress and tension.

 By the end of the lesson, students will be able to: